Petit Verdot Rises From Obscurity

-Merlot, the resplendent red grape variety of Bordeaux, achieved massive notoriety in 2004.
+Merlot, Bordeaux’s resplendent red grape variety, achieved massive notoriety in 2004.
 The impetus was the Oscar-winning film Sideways.
 During a brilliant scene, the lead character Miles delivers an expletive-filled rant about his passionate disdain for the grape.
-Thanks to the power of celluloid, US consumers were suddenly talking about this much-loved variety in droves, wondering whether it had become a touch passé?
+Thanks to the power of celluloid, US consumers were suddenly talking about this much-loved variety in droves, wondering whether it had become a touch passé.

 This is the great irony of Merlot; many of its fiercest detractors would happily imbibe top Right Bank Bordeaux (the varietal is seldom mentioned on labels), blissfully unaware that Merlot typically constitutes 60-70 percent of the blend.
 Merlot is the ultimate chameleon, running the whole gamut from simple fruit-driven tipples to structured, complex, and profound wines.
 Make no mistake – Merlot is definitely in vogue and as relevant as ever.

 Just taste a top-quality example from Bordeaux – you’ll see why so many people fall head over heels in love with Merlot.
 Traditionally blended with Cabernet Sauvignon and Cabernet Franc, Merlot is the most widely planted grape in the region.
-It’s (relatively) large berries and thinner skins results in a delicious and opulent wine style that can be enjoyed at a young age.
+Its (relatively) large berries and thinner skins result in a delicious and opulent wine style that can be enjoyed at a young age.
 It reaches its apogee in Saint-Emilion and Pomerol regions, where Merlot ripens to voluptuous, structured perfection.
-Its generally accessible tannins and ripe fruit profile add up to an extremely sensual and hedonistic wine-drinking experience.
+It’s generally accessible tannins and ripe fruit profile add up to an extremely sensual and hedonistic wine-drinking experience.

 Merlot has been grown in France for several centuries.
 One-half of its parentage was discovered in the late 20th century by a team of scientists at the University of California, Davis.
 The grape is a genetic descendant of Cabernet Franc and a close relative to Malbec, Cabernet Sauvignon, and Carmenere.
 A decade later and the final piece of the puzzle was solved.
 A little-known variety cultivated in a forgotten vineyard in Brittany, now called Madeleine Noire de Charentes, was discovered by accident.
 It was later observed that Madeleine vines adorned houses in villages like Tanzac and Maixe in the Poitou-Charentes region, spiking the interest of viticulturists.
 Genetic testing proved conclusively that this esoteric gem was the mother of Merlot.
 Indeed, they share much in common; both varieties ripen fairly early in the growing season, producing attractive and plump wine.

 However, Merlot was not mentioned in written materials in the Bordeaux region until the late 18th century.
-Known as ‘Merlau’ in the 1700s, it was referenced by an official documenting wine-growing in the Libournais zone of the Right Bank.
+Known as ‘Merlau’ in the 1700s, an official documenting wine-growing in the Libournais zone of the Right Bank referenced it.
 After the phylloxera louse destroyed Bordeaux’s vineyards in the 19th century, the land was replanted with a far smaller number of varieties.
 In 1794, over 34 red grape varieties were recorded as being cultivated in the Bordeaux region.
 Yet when the vineyards were replanted, it was inevitable that growers would select grapes that could thrive in the terroir and reliably ripen in the Bordeaux climate year after year.
 Merlot was such a grape.

 Visit any Right Bank chateau in September, and you’ll marvel at the rows of Merlot vines, heavy with large bunches of dark blue grapes.
 All being well, Merlot tends to ripen about two weeks earlier than Cabernet Sauvignon, which is a significant advantage in a maritime climate susceptible to autumn downpours.
 Indeed, Merlot has a long history of ‘saving’ inclement vintages in Bordeaux, such as 1992 and 1993, when the Cabernet failed to ripen successfully.
 Merlot offers ripe and silky tannins, a soft texture, rich fruit, and plenty of alcohol/body in standout vintages.
 What’s to dislike?

-Moreover, it will usually offer growers a generous yield, although Merlot’s tendency to overproduce can be a disadvantage.
-If the chateau aims for supreme quality, then the vines will need to be judiciously pruned throughout the season.
+Moreover, it usually offers growers a generous yield, although Merlot’s tendency to overproduce can be a disadvantage.
+If the chateau aims for supreme quality, the vines must be judiciously pruned throughout the season.
 Cabernet Sauvignon gives good wine even at relatively high yields, which is not the case for its blending partner.

 Full disclosure time: winemakers in locations as diverse as Napa, Mendoza, France’s Languedoc, and Hawkes Bay (New Zealand) are crafting world-class Merlot.
 But there is a complexity, elegance, and nuance to Bordeaux-grown Merlot that cannot be replicated.
 The variety is found throughout the wider region, planted on both the Left and Right Banks.
 Yet the finest expressions are undoubtedly made in the vineyards of Pomerol and Saint-Emilion, albeit Merlot seldom appears as a standalone varietal.

 Close competition (metaphorically and literally) is never far away in Bordeaux.
-West of the Saint-Emilion boundary is Pomerol, another hotbed of excellent Merlot wines.
+Pomerol is another hotbed of excellent Merlot wine west of the Saint-Emilion boundary.
 Like their neighbors further east, growers tend to add a dash of Cabernet Franc to the wines to add structure and perfume, although Cabernet Sauvignon is seldom encountered.
 What emerges is perhaps Merlot at its most voluptuous and exotically complex.
 As ever, the secret to Pomerol’s success is the terroir.

 Tasting a landmark vintage of Pomerol like 2005 is a true privilege.
 The wines are often very attractive in the relative stages of their youth, with a nose of black cherries, damson, and red berries.
 However, an exquisite and voluptuous wine will emerge with age, defined by flavors of black truffle, licorice, mint, cigar box, and vanilla, with spice and complexity on the finish.
 Pomerol represents the pinnacle of achievement for the Merlot grape in every sense of the word: rich and seamless, powerful yet refined and balanced.
 Expect to pay.